Jerry0424/NDHU_ImageProcessing/README.md

-# This repository is for the image proceiing homework
+# This repository is for the image processing homework

  <strong>Each file contain a single project</strong>